decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 Roles may omit any attributes that do not apply.

-This example shows potential roles used in a univeristy diploma ecosystem application.
+This example shows potential roles used in a university diploma ecosystem application.

 ```json
 ...